nataliecardot/100-days-of-code/r2-log.md

   ```

 The keyword `await` can only be used within an `async` function.
 The keyword `await` makes JavaScript wait until the promise settles and returns its result.
-* Higher-order functions are functions that accept other functions as arguments and/or return functions as output.
+* Higher-order functions are functions that accept other functions as arguments (or in other words, passed into a function's parameter.
+Parameters are temporary variable names within functions.
+The argument can be thought of as the value that is assigned to that temporary variable) and/or return functions as output.
 You can assign a function to a variable, e.g.:

   ```javascript
   const announceThatIAmDoingImportantWork = () => {